-In this post, we’ll cover what we know thus far about the reimagining Spaceship Earth, the closure date, and a new scene coming to Spaceship Earth.
-We’ll also discuss what this news likely means if you have a trip planned to Walt Disney World, and just how long the Epcot’s flagship ride is likely to remain closed.
+In this post, we’ll cover what we know about the reimagining Spaceship Earth, the planned new scene, why the project is delayed, and what actually is happening to and around the geodesic sphere in EPCOT’s main entrance plaza.
+We’ll also discuss what this news likely means if you have a trip planned for Walt Disney World’s 50th Anniversary and beyond.

-For one, the Walt Disney Company announced in its most recent earnings call that there will be a $900 million decrease in capital expenditures spending during the current fiscal year.
-This is mostly due to postponed construction and refurbishment projects that will still happen–but it’s also likely to include budget cuts, and other scalebacks in spending resulting from the financial hits of closing Walt Disney World and Disneyland (among other things).
+During the closure, all construction projects halted in the parks and the Walt Disney Company announced a $900 million decrease in capital expenditures spending during the current fiscal year.
+This was mostly due to postponed construction and refurbishment projects that will still happen down the road–but it also includes budget cuts and other scale-backs in spending resulting from the financial hits of closing Walt Disney World.